karanpratapsingh/system-design/README.md

 ## What is WhatsApp?

 WhatsApp is a chat application that provides instant messaging services to its users.
-It is one of the most used mobile applications on the planet connecting over 2 billion users in 180+ countries.
+It is one of the most used mobile applications on the planet, connecting over 2 billion users in 180+ countries.
 WhatsApp is also available on the web.

 ## Requirements